 The public walkway will take you along the disused railway cutting.
 This was part of the original Midlands Main Line and today has been designated a SSSI, due to its geological importance.
 Walking through the cutting, you will notice that some limestone rocks are scattered along the sides of the footpath and banks.
 Occasionally, you will make out in situ bedrock, which has been stained with algae and moss.
 Through natural weathering, these rocks do break up and it is these small pieces that you can pick through to look for fossils.
 The limestone is very rich in fossils, so, although there are not many rocks or fragments left, where they do occur, you are likely to find something.
 However, the restriction on the use of hammers makes it more than likely that you will return with nothing.
 While you can collect loose fossils, removing the rocks is also not permitted, so do not take any back with you, for splitting at home.
 As a result of the restrictions (see below), we recommend that you to take a camera to photograph the remaining (but stained) bedrock and to appreciate its geological importance.
 If you do find a loose fossil, then it will be a lucky find.

-The rocks at Roade are from the Blisworth Limestone (Middle Jurassic, about 165mya).
-These can be seen occasionally scattered along the footpath and banks of this old cutting.
-The original cutting, before becoming overgrown, would have exposed the complete Rutland Formation and White Limestone, together with the basal Forest Marble (Blisworth Clay).
+The rocks at Roade are from the Blisworth Limestone Formation of Bathonian (Middle Jurassic) age of about 165mya.
+These rocks from the Great Oolite Group can be seen occasionally scattered along the footpath and banks of this old cutting.
+The original cutting, before becoming overgrown, would have exposed the complete Rutland Formation and Lincolnshire Limestone Formation, together with the Blisworth Clay.
 However, today, these are all overgrown.

 Common sense should always be used when visiting any site.
 The only danger here is the extremely dangerous road – it is very dangerous crossing the road from the parking area.
 Many cars and lorries drive very fast along this part of the A508 and the area falls between two blind bends in the road, meaning you have to be very quick when crossing.